technology-toolbox/website/content/blog/jjameson/2011/11/05/feedburner-not-showing-your-latest-blog-post.md

 ---
-title: "Feedburner not showing your latest blog post?
-Your feed probably exceeds 512K."
+title: Feedburner not showing your latest blog post?
+Your feed probably exceeds 512K.
 date: 2011-11-05T23:00:01-06:00
 excerpt:
-  "This morning I discovered that Feedburner wasn't showing the blog post I created last Thursday.
+  This morning I discovered that Feedburner wasn't showing the blog post I created last Thursday.
 No error was displayed.
-Rather the RSS feed simply made it look like..."
+Rather the RSS feed simply made it look like...
 aliases:
   [
     "/blog/jjameson/archive/2011/11/05/feedburner-not-showing-your-latest-blog-post.aspx",